delphix/mariadb-plugin/docs/docs/Linking/Manual_Ingestion_Mode.md

    ![Screenshot](../image/add-dsource.png)

-4. In the Add dSource wizard, select the MySQL source configuration which is created on the staging host.
+4. In the Add dSource wizard, select the MariaDB source configuration which is created on the staging host.
 5. Select *Manual Ingestion* in the dSource Type dropdown.
 6. Provide the additional details required for dsource creation
   - Staging DB Server ID